Homemade Everything Bagels

 - Wipe all excess moisture from the baking pan.
 This moisture can create steam in the oven when baking.
 The steam causes the crust to become hard.
 We want a chewy, not hard crust.

-- And brush the bagels with egg white - this will help the toppings stick.
-To make them egg-free brush with olive oil.
+- And brush the bagels with egg white – this will help the toppings stick.
+To make them egg-free, brush with olive oil.

-- Toppings - Avoid using onion flakes or garlic flakes as these tend to burn when baking.
+- Toppings – Avoid using onion flakes or garlic flakes as these tend to burn when baking.
 The granules work better.
-Alternatively, you can bake the bagels plain and then brush them with egg white and add the garlic/onion flakes at the final 2 minutes of baking.
+Alternatively, you can bake the bagels plain and then brush them with egg white and add the garlic/onion flakes in the final 2 minutes of baking.

-- Browning - Too much or not enough.
+- Browning – Too much or not enough.
 You can tent the bagels to prevent them from getting too brown.
-And if your bagels don't get a brown color, it usually means the oven is not hot enough or there is uneven heating.
+And if your bagels don’t get a brown color, it usually means the oven is not hot enough, or there is uneven heating.

 Frequently asked questions

 The dough can be prepared a day in advance.
 Proof them for an hour on the counter, then punch down and let the dough rest in the fridge overnight.
 In fact, overnight proofing is a great way to add flavor to the bagels.
-The next day, let the dough come to room temperature before you shape and boil them.
+The next day, let the dough come to room temperature before you shape and boil it.

 Brush them with egg white or olive oil.
 The sticky egg whites hold on to the toppings.